John C. Castura, MSc

 John developed a taste for sensory evaluation as a trained Scotch whisky panelist on a descriptive sensory panel.
 He now has more than 20 years’ experience in the field, and is an increasingly active contributor.
 He has more than 30 peer-reviewed publications and book chapters.
 He has given numerous oral and poster presentations at scientific meetings, as well as invited talks, seminars, and tutorials.

 John performs reviews for several peer-reviewed journals and serves on the Food Quality and Preference editorial board.
-He chairs the Canadian ISO/TC 34/SC 12 Sensory Analysis committee and the Campden BRI Sensory and Consumer Member Interest Group.
-He serves on ASTM Committee E18 Sensory Evaluation, where he chairs the Sensory Claims Substantiation workgroup.
+He chairs the Canadian ISO/TC 34/SC 12 Sensory Analysis committee and the Campden BRI (UK) Sensory and Consumer Member Interest Group.
+He is active in ASTM Committee E18 Sensory Evaluation, where he chairs the Sensory Claim Substantiation taskgroup.
 He is a member of ASTM Committee E11 Quality and Statistics.
 He is a GStat-accredited member of the American Statistical Association and a premier member of the Institute of Food Technologists.
-Previously, he served as Member At Large of the Society of Sensory Professionals Executive Committee 2014-2016 and was the Chair (2016-2020) and Vice-Chair (2010-2014) of the Sensometric Society.
+Previously, he served as Member At Large on the Society of Sensory Professionals Executive Committee 2014-2016 and was the Chair (2016-2020) and Vice-Chair (2010-2014) of the Sensometric Society.
 He has served on various scientific committees and was the Scientific Committee chair of the Sensometrics 2014 meeting.